 If you can and know how how to set up a Node server, you can use server side rendering to somewhat mitigate this but at that point React loses a lot of its appeal.

-I started writing this article about three years ago (yes, I’m a very slow writer), and fortunately, since then, the frontend world seems to have gained some sense and more and more people are speaking up against the insanity of React and SPAs.
+I started writing this article about three years ago, back in 2020 (yes, I’m a very slow writer), and fortunately, since then, the frontend world seems to have gained some sense and more and more people are speaking up against the insanity of React and SPAs.
 Some examples:

 In fact, you might not even need components at all.
 If you feel the need to organise your code that way, sure, go for it.
 If you are working on a complex application and will need to reuse components in lots of places, absolutely, go for it.
 Need to share components with other projects or teams?
 Go for it.
 But if you don’t have a problem that components would solve, you can save yourself some time and pain.

 Start by taking a look at HTMX and Alpine.js.
 They both allow you to build web applications that are rendered on the server, while still being able to easily modify the UI in reaction to user actions, load data in the background, use websockets and Server Sent Events, etc. And all of this with simple augmentations to the HTML language - no bloated and complex framework required.